a-bison/scrolls-py/scrolls/ast/pdoc/ast.md

 }
 ```

-AST instances consist of a tree of `ASTNode` objects.
+AST instances consist of a tree of `scrolls.ast.syntax.ASTNode` objects.
 Each node keeps track of the token that triggered
 its generation.
 This is used primarily for informative display of errors during interpreter runtime.

 Scrolls uses a [recursive descent](https://en.wikipedia.org/wiki/Recursive_descent_parser)
 approach, implemented with [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator).
 The parsing scheme of Scrolls is intentionally barebones, and does not include any control structures
 at all.
-Instead, all identifiers are `ASTNodeType.STRING`, which are interpreted at runtime based on
+Instead, all identifiers are `scrolls.ast.ast_constants.ASTNodeType.STRING`, which are interpreted at runtime based on
 their location in the syntax tree.